 4. Each Pro/Am competition site establishes and enforces its own policy regarding pets.
 Should a site allow pets, they shall be kept on leashes at all times.
 Pet owners shall be responsible for their pet’s behavior and for cleaning up after them.
 Pets are not allowed to walk on competition ranges or on access routes to ranges at any time.
 Any breach shall prohibit that pet from future ASA attendance.

 5. Video and digital image cameras are not allowed on tournament ranges without prior approval from ASA.
 Still photography is allowed, but the use of flash equipment during competitions is prohibited.
-Special exceptions may be made for the working press or film production crews.
+Special exceptions will be made for the working press and film production crews.

 6. Spectators may not have range finders on any range and will be required to surrender them or leave.